 The global magnetospheric simulations are produced with the OpenGGCM-CTIM-RCM code, a MHD-based model that simulates the interaction of the solar wind with the magnetosphere-ionosphere-thermosphere system.
-OpenGGCM-CTIM-RCM is available at the Community Coordinated Modeling Center at NASA/GSFC for model runs on demand.
-A detailed description of the model and typical examples of OpenGGCM applications can be found in Raeder (2003), Raeder et al. (2001b), Raeder and Lu (2005), Connor et al. (2016), Raeder et al. (2001a), Ge et al. (2011), Raeder et al. (2010), Ferdousi and Raeder (2016), Dorelli (2004), Raeder (2006), Berchem et al. (1995), Moretto et al. (2006), Vennerstrom et al. (2005), Anderson et al. (2017), Zhu et al. (2009), Zhou et al. (2012), Shi et al. (2014), to name a few.
-Of particular relevance to this study, OpenGGCM-CTIM-RCM simulations have recently been used for a Domain of Influence Analysis, a technique rooted in Data Assimilation that can be used to understand what are the most promising locations for monitoring (i.e. spacecraft placing) in a complex system such as the magnetosphere (Millas et al., 2020).
+OpenGGCM-CTIM-RCM is available at the Community Coordinated Modeling Center at NASA Goddard Space Flight Center (GSFC) for model runs on demand.
+A detailed description of the model and typical examples of OpenGGCM applications can be found in Raeder (2003), Raeder et al. (2001b), Raeder and Lu (2005), Connor et al. (2016), Raeder et al. (2001a), Ge et al. (2011), Raeder et al. (2010), Ferdousi and Raeder (2016), Dorelli (2004), Raeder (2006), Berchem et al. (1995), Moretto et al. (2006), Vennerstrom et al. (2005), Anderson et al. (2017), Zhu et al. (2009), Zhou et al. (2012), and Shi et al. (2014), to name a few.
+Of particular relevance to this study is OpenGGCM-CTIM-RCM simulations that have recently been used for a domain of influence analysis, a technique rooted in data assimilation that can be used to understand what the most promising locations are for monitoring (i.e., spacecraft placing) in a complex system such as the magnetosphere (Millas et al., 2020).

-OpenGGCM-CTIM-RCM uses a stretched Cartesian grid (Raeder, 2003), which in this work has 325x150x150 cells, sufficient for our large scale classification purposes, while running for few hours on a modest number of cores.
-The point density increases in the Sunwards direction and in correspondence with the magnetospheric plasma sheet, the "interesting" region of the simulation for our current purposes.
-The simulation extends from $-3000~R_E$ to $18~R_E$ in the Earth-Sun direction, from $-36~R_E$ to $+36~R_E$ in the y and z direction. $R_E$ is the Earth's mean radius, the Geocentric Solar Equatorial (GSE) coordinate system is used in this study.
+OpenGGCM-CTIM-RCM uses a stretched Cartesian grid (Raeder, 2003), which in this work has $325 \times 150 \times 150$ cells, sufficient for our large-scale classification purposes, while running for few hours on a modest number of cores.
+The point density increases in the sunward direction and in correspondence with the magnetospheric plasma sheet, an interesting region of the simulation for our current purposes.
+The simulation extends from $-3000~R{\rm E}$ to $18~R{\rm E}$ in the Earth-Sun direction and from -36 to $+36~R{\rm E}$ in the y and z direction. z is the Earth's mean radius, and the Geocentric Solar Equatorial (GSE) coordinate system is used in this study.

 In this work, we do not classify points from the entire simulated domain.
-We focus on a subset of the points with coordinates $-41 < x/R_E < 18$ , i.e. the magnetosphere / solar wind interaction region and the near magnetotail.
+We focus on a subset of the points with coordinates $-41 < x/R{\rm E} < 18$ , i.e., the magnetosphere-solar wind interaction region and the near-Earth magnetotail.

-The OpenGGCM-CTIM-RCM boundary conditions require the specification of the three components of the solar wind velocity and magnetic field, the plasma pressure and the plasma number density at 1 AU.
+The OpenGGCM-CTIM-RCM boundary conditions require the specification of the three components of the solar wind velocity and magnetic field, the plasma pressure, and the plasma number density at 1 AU.
 Boundary conditions in the sunward direction vary with time.
-They are interpolated to the appropriate simulated time from ACE observations (Stone et al., 1998), and applied identically to the entire Sunward boundary.
+They are interpolated to the appropriate simulated time from ACE observations (Stone et al., 1998) and applied identically to the entire sunward boundary.
 At the other boundaries, open boundary conditions (i.e., zero normal derivatives) are applied, with appropriate corrections to satisfy the $\nabla \cdot \mathbf{B} = 0$ condition.

-For this study we initialize our simulation with solar wind conditions observed starting from May $8^{th}$ , 2004, 09:00 UTC, denoted as $t_0$ .
+For this study, we initialize our simulation with solar wind conditions observed, starting from 8 May 2004, 09:00 UTC (universal coordinated time), denoted as $t_0$ .
 After a transient, the magnetosphere is formed by the interaction between the solar wind and the terrestrial magnetic field.